rvm/rvm1-ansible/README.md

 #### To a user that is not `ansible_user`

-You **will need sudo here** because you will be writing outside the ansible user's home directory.
+You **will need root access here** because you will be writing outside the ansible user's home directory.
 Other than that it's the same as above, except you will supply a different user account: